sitepark/github-project-workflow/docs/project-setup.md

 ### (📡) Auto-Merge Dependabot Minor Updates

 This action is triggered automatically when a pull request from Dependabot is created.
-It automatically merges minor updates to the `main` branch, if the verification action was successful.
+It automatically merges minor updates into the `main` branch if the verification action succeeds.

-To create this action for the project the file `.github/workflow/dependabot-automerge-minor.yml` must be created in the project.
+To enable this action in the project, create the file .github/workflow/dependabot-automerge-minor.yml.

-It is also important that the "Allow auto-merge" option is activated in the project settings under "Settings -> General -> Pull Requests".
+The following repository settings must be configured:

+- In _Settings → General → Pull Requests_, enable **"Allow auto-merge"**.

+- In _Settings → Branches → Branch protection rules_, enable **"Require status checks to pass before merging"**.

+- Also under _Branch protection rules_, disable **"Require approvals to merge"**.

 ## Dependabot